 Courts, campaigns, and confidence in American democracy

-Bright Line Watch February 2024 survey
+Bright Line Watch February 2024 surveys

 The 2024 campaign promises to be like nothing the United States has seen before.
 Normally, spring of a presidential election year is dominated by a competitive campaign for the nomination of at least one major party.
 This year, neither the Democratic nor Republican primary contest is competitive.
 Instead, the coming months appear set to be dominated by legal machinations, with Republican front-runner Donald Trump facing four sets of criminal indictments and his legal team deploying appeals and procedural objections to delay trials for as long as possible.